 Here’s the A side.
 It’s hard to notice the notches at the base.
 You’ll see them more clearly when they are separated.

 I finally got to use this neat rubber stamp with someones’s signature that I picked up at an estate sale.
 I bet that Manager would never have guessed his signature would be used for something like this!

 How do I cut out the notches?

 One question I hear people ask is, how do I cut out the notches so cleanly?
 In the sheets, everything is pre-cut, but when I want to add papers near the notches, I use a punch for cutting the shape.
-A few years ago I found this punch by Heidi Swapp, though now that I am looking online, I don’t see it being made or sold any longer.
-This is what it looks like.
+A few years ago I found this punch by Heidi Swapp, and it’s still being sold on Amazon.
+Here’s the link: https://amzn.to/3IWzG6L

 I love the idea of a Rolodex system as a gluebook.
 It’s a place I can store and display my collage art, so yes, it’s a gluebook!